-Stop and search powers may be extended to tackle acid attacks and drone misuse
+Stop and search powers could be extended to tackle acid attacks

 -

-Stop and search powers may be extended to tackle acid attacks and drone misuse
+Stop and search powers could be extended to tackle acid attacks

 Police will be handed strengthened stop and search powers under a proposed crackdown on acid attacks and crimes involving drones or lasers.